lab-cosmo/torch-pme/examples/README.rst

 Examples
 ========

-This section list introductory examples and recipes to the various classes and functions of ``torch-pme``.
+This section lists introductory examples and recipes to the various classes and functions of ``torch-pme``.
 Example are sorted in increasing order of complexity.
 For details on the API specification of the functions take a look at the :ref:`userdoc-reference` section.

-For running the all examples install with the ``examples`` and ``metatensor`` optional dependencies.
+To run the all examples, install ``torchpme`` with the ``examples`` and ``metatensor`` optional dependencies.

 .. code-block:: bash